Yiyang-Jia/parisimodel/README.md

-# parisimodel
+# Parisi model: a very general class of model characterized by large amount of random and uniform static fluxes in Fock spaces

-Codes used in the following papers (arxiv numbers):
+The codes were used in the following papers (arxiv numbers):

 2005.13017